microsoftgraph/microsoft-graph-docs-contrib/concepts/permissions-reference.md

 | Description | Allows the app to read your tenant's service health information, without a signed-in user.
 Health information may include service issues or service health overviews. | Allows the app to read your tenant's service health information on behalf of the signed-in user.
 Health information may include service issues or service health overviews. |
 | AdminConsentRequired | Yes | Yes |

-![personal Microsoft accounts][MSA] The *ServiceHealth.Read.All* delegated permission is available for consent in personal Microsoft accounts.
+![personal Microsoft accounts][MSA] The *ServiceHealth.Read.All* delegated permission is also available for consent in personal Microsoft accounts.

 ---